-- To elect to the Board of Directors the two nominees set forth in the accompanying proxy materials for a three-year term, or until their successors are duly elected and qualified. - To ratify the appointment of Armanino LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023. - 3.
-To transact such other business that may properly come before the Annual Meeting or any adjournment of the Annual Meeting.
+- To elect to the Board of Directors the four nominees set forth in the accompanying proxy materials each to serve until the next Annual Meeting of the Stockholders of the Company that coincides with the expiration of such members' applicable terms and until their successors are duly elected and qualified. - To ratify the appointment of Frank, Rimerman + Co.
+LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024. - To approve, pursuant to Nasdaq listing rules, the repricing of certain existing warrants of the Company (the "Warrant Repricing Proposal"). - To transact such other business that may properly come before the Annual Meeting or any adjournment of the Annual Meeting.